25 Golden Age Movies Edited by Women

 Heaven Can Wait, 1943, Edited by Dorothy Spencer

 For Heaven Can Wait, editor Dorothy Spencer cut a handful of genres like comedy, romance, drama, and fantasy together to create a film that then-president of 20th Century Fox Spyros Skouras claimed was “one of the most important films to be released by the organization.”
 The film stars Don Ameche and the brilliant Gene Tierney.
-Following his death, Henry Van Cleve (Ameche) is welcomed, or rather unwelcomed, to Hell by Satan himself.
-Though down below he’s known as His Excellency (Laird Cregar).
+Following his death, Henry Van Cleve (Ameche) is welcomed, or rather unwelcomed, to Hell by Satan himself — though down below he’s known as His Excellency (Laird Cregar).
 Henry knows deep down that he’s meant to be there, but His Excellency isn’t so sure.
 In order to reserve what he believes is his rightful spot in Hell, Henry recounts his spoiled and adulterous life.

 To Each His Own, 1946, Edited by Alma Macrorie